 Time is running out for Violetta.
-Her illness is pushing on as well as her feelings for Alfredo –a young bourgeois from the provinces who smitten by her beauty.
-But her past as a courtesan weighs too much in a prejudicial and hypocritical society, and prevents them from living a sincere love.
-In search of a solution and possible salvation- she agrees to the demands of sacrifice that a father-in-law (who will never actually be such).
-But forgiveness comes too late: Violetta will die, leaving behind her, one of the most moving stories in the operatic cannon
+Her illness is pushing on as well as her feelings for Alfredo –a young bourgeois from the provinces who is captivated by her beauty.
+But her past as a courtesan weights too much in a prejudicial and hypocritical society, and prevents them from living a sincere love.
+In search of a solution and possible salvation, she agrees to the demands of sacrifice of her father-in-law, who will never actually be such.
+But forgiveness comes too late: Violetta will die, leaving behind her one of the most moving stories in the operatic cannon.

 Giuseppe Verdi put all of his genius into an impeccable score which lived through a premiere partially smeared by a deficient cast.
-However, he did not renounce that which -he had no doubt whatsoever- was an exceptional opera.
+However, he did not renounce to what -he had no doubt whatsoever- was an exceptional opera.

-The compensation was quick to arrive for La Traviata; very few were able to resist capitulating before this prodigious combination between public life in a decadent society, and the private idyll between two people, in spite of the impossibility of their story, that they could not help but love one another.
+The compensation was quick to arrive for La Traviata; very few were able to resist succumbing to this prodigious combination between public life in a decadent society, and the private love affair between two characters that, in spite of the impossibility of their story, cannot help but love each another.